Mykyta Pogorielov

 Mykyta Petrovych Pogorielov (Микита Петрович Погорєлов, also romanized Pohorielov; born 24 September 2002) is a Ukrainian ice dancer.
-With his skating partner, Mariia Pinchuk, he is a three-time ISU Junior Grand Prix medalist (including gold at the 2023 JGP Turkey), a two-time Ukrainian junior national champion (2021, 2022), and competed in the final segment at two World Junior Figure Skating Championships.
+With his skating partner, Mariia Pinchuk, he is the 2023 CS Denis Ten Memorial bronze medalist, a three-time ISU Junior Grand Prix medalist (including gold at the 2023 JGP Turkey), a two-time Ukrainian junior national champion (2021, 2022), and competed in the final segment at two World Junior Championships.

 Personal life

 Pogorielov was born on 24 September 2002 in Kharkiv, Ukraine.
 Pogorielov fled Kharkiv during the 2022 Russian invasion of Ukraine.
 He currently resides in Austria with Pinchuk and her mother, while his parents and brother found refuge in Spain.

 As of 2022, Pogorielov studies online at the Kharkiv School of Architecture.

 Career

 Early years

 Pinchuk and Pogorielov made their international junior debut in the 2020–21 season which, as a result of the COVID-19 pandemic, featured few events, in particular for junior skaters.
 Despite this, they won three silver medals at smaller events held in Europe, most notably the Budapest Trophy.
 They won both the national novice and junior titles.